Florida Research and Development Tax Credit Summary

 - "Qualified research expenses" (QREs) have the same meaning as in IRC § 41, except that such expenses must be for research conducted within Florida.

-- The tax credit shall be 10 percent (10%) of the excess qualified research expenses over the base amount.
-However, the maximum tax credit for a business enterprise that has not been in existence for at least 4 taxable years immediately preceding the taxable year is reduced by 25% for each taxable year for which the business enterprise, or predecessor corporation that was a business enterprise, did not exist.
+- For a corporation that has not been in existence for at least 4 years before it claims the credit, the credit is reduced by 25% for each year that the corporation did not exist.

 - A company must claim a federal credit in order to claim a Florida credit.

-- The credit is limited to 50% of a company's tax liability after all other credits have been applied.
+- The credit is limited to 50% of a corporation’s net income tax liability after all other credits have been applied in the priority order set by Florida law.

-- For 2018 only, the credit amount is capped at $16.5 million for the entire state, reverting back to $9 million for future years.
-If the state credit cap is reached, the credits are allocated on a prorated basis.
+- The annual credit cap for all taxpayers is $9 million.
+If the state credit cap is reached, the credits are allocated to each qualified applicant on a prorated basis.

 - Excess credits may be carried forward up to 5 years.